hdShang/arxiv-daily/docs/cs-CV/2025-10-27/papers/251023479v1-mergemix-a-unified-augmentation-paradigm-for-visual-and-multi-modal-.md

 ---
 layout: default
-title: MergeMix: A Unified Augmentation Paradigm for Visual and Multi-Modal Understanding
+title: "MergeMix: A Unified Augmentation Paradigm for Visual and Multi-Modal Understanding"
 ---

 # MergeMix: A Unified Augmentation Paradigm for Visual and Multi-Modal Understanding